-Little Boys Haircuts: The Long and the Short of It
+Haircuts for Little Boys: The Long and the Short of It

-When I had my son almost 10 years ago, I decided I was going to teach myself how to cut boys' hair.
+When I had my son almost ten years ago, I decided I was going to teach myself how to cut boys' hair.
 I went out and bought some high-quality scissors and clippers.
-Trouble was, I could easily buzz-cut his hair, but didn't have the slightest idea how to give it an actual style.
-So I started studying up on the subject, looking at pictures, and finding styles I wanted to imitate.
+Trouble was, I could easily buzz-cut his hair but didn't have the slightest idea how to give it an actual style.
+So I started studying up on the subject by looking at pictures and finding styles I wanted to imitate.
 Along the way, I learned a few things.
 I'm not going to actually teach you how to cut hair, but I will give you a few hairstyle ideas with pictures.

 Classic Layered Cuts